seelengxd/h4g-2024/README.md

 ![logo](readme_images/logo.png)

 ### Acknowledgments
 HeartSync is a product of the Hack for Good initiative, inspired by Big at Heart's problem statement.
-We extend our gratitude to [acknowledged parties, if any] for their support and contributions.
+We extend our gratitude to them for their support and contributions.

 ### About
 Offering customizable enrollment forms, streamlined QR attendance tracking, comprehensive reporting and more, HeartSync serves as a comprehensive solution, connecting organizations with eager volunteers and empowering kind-hearted individuals to extend a helping hand effortlessly.